Skip to main content

 When missing log files prevent the Delphix Engine from provisioning a snapshot, you can use the Delphix Management application to identify the missing logs and repair the snapshot.
 The Delphix Engine will generate a fault whenever missing logs prevent a snapshot from being provisionable.
 The fault will likely have the title "Cannot provision database from snapshot" and will contain a description of the cause.
 The common causes are:

 • Logs were deleted/moved/archived from the database before the Delphix Engine could retrieve them.
 In this case, the archive log retention policy on the source database may be too aggressive.
-Use the GUI snapshot repair tool to fetch the logs.
+Use the GUI snapshot repair tool to fetch the logs as described below.

 • LogSync is still fetching the logs.
 SnapSync is relying on LogSync to fetch the logs needed to make the snapshot consistent.
 SnapSync normally will wait up to 15 minutes for LogSync to fetch the logs.
 If LogSync has not fetched the logs by then, SnapSync will generate a fault and finish.
 The best course of action, in this case, maybe to wait for LogSync to fetch the logs.